MyGitHubSite/Udacity-RoboND-Project2-Pick-and-Place/README.md

 Since the last three joints are revolute and their joint axes intersect at a single point, we have a case of spherical wrist with joint_5 being the common intersection point and hence the wrist center.
 We can kinematically decouple the IK problem into Inverse Position and Inverse Orientation

+The position of the wrist centre is governed by the first three joints.

 Insert image of spherical wrist